Benjamin-Pong/vaacine-scheduler-application/README.md

-# Python Application for Vaccine Scheduler
+# Vaccine Appointment System with Azure SQL
 #  Overview
 Developed during the pandemic peak, this system enables: